psf/black/docs/getting_started.md

 ## Installation

 _Black_ can be installed by running `pip install black`.
 It requires Python 3.7+ to run.
-If you want to format Jupyter Notebooks, install with `pip install 'black[jupyter]'`.
+If you want to format Jupyter Notebooks, install with `pip install "black[jupyter]"`.

 If you can't wait for the latest _hotness_ and want to install from GitHub, use: